wuvt/impala/README.md

     - HoldingGroup detail page
     - Search results should use our existing search API
     - Add auth
+    - Support for reporting holdings/holding groups as bad
+    - Support for adding non-digital holdings
+    - Support for editing non-digital holdings
 - uwsgi file
 - Containerize